 The connection access dialog is where you grant or modify access to use this connection to other users.
 To set the connection access you need to go to the Administrative Database menu.

 Note: This topic does not cover authenticating the connection to the database.
 Connecting to the database is covered in Database Connections.
-This current topic specifically covers users connecting to dbFront so that thay can access your applications.
+This current topic specifically covers users connecting to dbFront so that they can access your applications.

 Administrative access is always managed by Windows Authentication.

-Any users with Server Level Administrative access to the Application Server will always have Admin access.
+Users with Server Level Administrative access to the Application Server will always have Admin access.

 dbFront supports several types of Authentication.
 Depending upon the authentication type you chose, other tabs will appear with further options.